THE CAMPAIGN FOR THE UNIVERSITY OF SASKATCHEWAN

 WITH YOUR SUPPORT, USASK ENGINEERS WILL CHANGE OUR WORLD

-Be What the World Needs
+Critical research is a priority of the Be What the World Needs campaign.

 The problems of today are unlike anything we have seen before and continue to grow in scope and complexity.
 As the world changes, one thing remains the same—engineers play a critical role in solving problems that impact our lives.